A short story dedicated to a friend, Jonathan

 The fisherman stood waist deep in the ripples whipping the fly above him four, five, six times.
 With every forward motion he shot out a little more of the heavy orange line with his left hand.
 His right forearm moved in sync with his torso.
 He brought the line behind his body one final time, and when it laid out flat he cast it forward and released.
-The line shot through the guides of his rod and fell 15 yards upstream in front of a deep pool.
+The line shot through the guides of his rod and fell nearly 30 yards upstream, just above a deep pool.

 After the fly, a woolly bugger, settled to the bottom, the man stripped in line a few inches at a time until it was close enough that he could pick it up and go directly into a back cast.
 The dance continued every time he brought in the line.

 “There’s a hundred things that can go wrong when you’re fly fishing,” the fisherman told his companions outside his truck that morning while assembling his rods beside the river.
 “Trout are damn smart.”

 The sky had darkened since morning.
 The wind was strong, but the water was calm enough in the pool.
 His eyes hidden behind black polarized sunglasses, the fisherman tracked any changes in the conditions.
 The fly he threw was heavy, unlike the nymphs he kept in the fly box in the left breast pocket of his fishing vest to throw underneath an indicator.

 “Big flies catch big fish,” he said.
 “A big fish sitting in a pool isn’t gonna swim out for what ain’t a full meal.”